UPDATE: A Research Guide to Ukrainian Law

 The number of laws increases constantly, which creates the problem of contradictions between them.
 The imperfectness of Ukrainian legislation lies in its instability, overregulation, complexity of norms etc.

-The next layer of Ukrainian legislation is secondary legislation.
-Different normative acts in the form of decrees, resolutions, orders etc. issued by the President, the Cabinet of Ministers, the National Bank, ministries and other state agencies are adopted on the basis and in realization of the general provisions of laws.
+The next level of Ukrainian legislation is secondary legislation.
+Different normative acts in the form of decrees, resolutions, orders, etc, issued by the President, the Cabinet of Ministers, the National Bank, Ministries and other state agencies are adopted on the basis and in realization of the general provisions of laws.

-The President of Ukraine issues decrees (ukazy) and directives (rozporiadzhennia).
+The President of Ukraine issues decrees ( ukaz ) and directives ( rozporiadzhennya ).

-The Cabinet of Ministers of Ukraine, within the limits of its competence, issues resolutions (postanovy) and directives ( rozporiadzhennia ).
+The Cabinet of Ministers, within the limits of its competence, issues resolutions ( postanova ) and directives ( rozporiadzhennia ).
 All the documents produced by the highest state bodies are mandatory for execution by every person on the territory of Ukraine.

-In pursuance of the laws of Ukraine, the ministries, state agencies and committees issue resolutions, directives, regulations, instructions and orders that concern their specific sphere of competence.
+In pursuance of the laws of Ukraine, the Ministries, state agencies and committees issue resolutions, directives, regulations, instructions and orders that concern their competence.

-All these normative legal acts and international treaties of Ukraine are registered at the Ministry of Justice of Ukraine.
+All these normative legal acts and international treaties of Ukraine shall be registered at the Ministry of Justice of Ukraine.

-Local state administrations and bodies of local self-government issue resolutions, orders, decisions etc. to ensure the observance of laws and freedoms of citizens, and the implementation of development programs and regional budgets.
+Local state administrations and local self-government bodies issue resolutions, orders, decisions etc to ensure the observance of laws and freedoms of citizens, and the implementation of development programs and regional budgets.

-The acts of the official interpretation as well as court decisions are not formally the source of laws but they are taken into consideration when a certain case is administered in lower courts.
+The acts of the official interpretation as well as court decisions are not formally the source of laws, but they are taken into consideration when a certain case is considered in courts.

-Constitutional law comprises the norms devoted to the political and state system, human rights, freedoms and duties of citizens, legal status of the Verkhovna Rada, the President, the Cabinet of Ministers, other central state bodies and local authorities, the Procuracy, the judiciary, territorial structure, state symbols etc. The main source of constitutional law is the Constitution .
+Constitutional law comprises the norms devoted to the political and state systems, human rights, freedoms and duties of citizens, legal status of the Verkhovna Rada, the President, the Cabinet of Ministers, other central state authorities and local self-government bodies, the Public Prosecution, the judiciary, territorial structure, state symbols etc. The main source of constitutional law is the Constitution .

 Criminal law includes the legal rules defining crimes, forms of guilt, punishment, discharge or mitigation.
-The Criminal Code of Ukraine came into force from September 1, 2001.
+The Criminal Code of Ukraine came into force in 2001.

-The main change in the new Criminal Code is the replacement of the death penalty by perpetual imprisonment.
-It also envisages such new types of punishment such as public work, arrest, deprivation of liberty, and official restrictions for persons on military service.
+One of the most important changes in the new Criminal Code is the replacement of the death penalty by life imprisonment.
+It also envisages such new types of punishment such as community service, and official restrictions for state officials.

-Civil procedure includes the legal rules governing the procedure of the court consideration and solving the disputes and the enforcement of writs.
+Civil procedure includes the legal rules governing the procedure of the court consideration and solving the civil, labor and family disputes in state court of general jurisdiction.
 This legal field is governed by the Civil Procedural Code of Ukraine .

 Competition legislation of Ukraine is based on two main laws.